Keiki Activities

 Chongka is played on a narrow, wooden board that is usually about 28 inches long.
 Seven shallow holes, each about two inches wide, run across each player’s side.
 At the end there is a larger shallow hole.
 The object of the game is to end with more playing pieces than your opponent.
 Our volunteers will be happy to teach the game and play it with you.
 Versions of the same game can be purchased in many stores, but for one the same as our boards you might have to go to Guam! |

-Ulu Maika is an ancient Hawaiian sport similar to lawn bowling.
+Ulu Maika and Moa Pahe'e are ancient Hawaiian sports similar to lawn bowling.